dantodev/php-array-tools/README.md

 # PHP property holder

-A property holder for PHP.
+A map class for PHP.

 ## Dependencies